systeminit/si/app/auth-portal/src/content/tutorial/03-deploy_containerized_app.md

 will build a theoretical model of your infrastructure that you will later compare to the real world to create the necessary resources.

+> <Icon name="alert-triangle"></Icon>This tutorial will create resoures in AWS that have costs associated with them.

 At this point, you should have this tutorial open in one browser window and your System Initiative dev workspace open in another.
 Your System Initiative workspace will look like this: